kimpham54/rust-book-homework-kim/README.md

 - generics - abstract stand ins for concrete types
 - traits - to constrain generic types to a behaviour
 - lifetimes - variety of generics that give compiler info about how references relate to each other
+- Monomorphization, there is no cost to using generics than with concrete types
+- trait, known as interfaces in other languages with some differences. groups method signatures together to define a set of behaviours to accomplish some purpose
+- trait bounds
+- coherence restriction property, orphan rule. where traits cannot be implemented on a type that isn't local to your crate code

 ## Chapter 11